 How a student spends their time outside of the classroom can be just as important as what they do inside the classroom.
-Extra curricular involvement is not just a way for admission officers to see how you spend you time, but also a crucial opportunity for students to develop skills and experiences they could not learn in the classroom.
+Extra curricular involvement is not just a way for admission officers to see how you spend you time, but also a crucial opportunity for students to develop skills and experiences they could not otherwise learn in the classroom.
 Use our resources here to learn more about how best to use your time outside of class.

 Looking to get involved?
 This is a great resource for any student, especially 9th and 10th graders looking to explore opportunities.
 Read to learn more about the many options you have for activities at your school or ways to participate in local or nation organizations.
 You can never get involved too early!